 5. A research-oriented essay in English on either one of the two following topics:

-Discuss a topic related to the history of gender in the United States from the 19th or 20th century.
+Discuss a topic related to the history of social classes in the United States from the 19th or 20th century.

-Discuss a topic related to the representation of gender in U.S. American literature, media or visual culture from the 19th or 20th century.
+Discuss a topic related to the representation of social classes in U.S. American literature, media or visual culture from the 19th or 20th century.

 The essay should not be longer than five pages (2000 words).
 It should not be an overview or summary, but an argumentative essay.
 It must include five secondary sources; only one of which may be a web-based source.